Orange-OpenSource/hurl/docs/capturing-response.md

  </div>
 </div>

 A capture consists of a variable name, followed by `:` and a query.
-The captures section starts with `[Captures]`.
+Captures section starts with `[Captures]`.

 ### Query

+Queries are used to extract data from an HTTP response.

-Query can be of the following type:
+A query can be of the following type:

 - [`status`](#status-capture)
 - [`header`](#header-capture)